For famous female leaders, click here.

 American anti-slavery and women rights' campaigner Harriet Tubman (1820–1913) escaped slavery to become one of the leading abolitionists in the time before the American Civil War (1861–65).
 She was put to work as a house servant at around the age of five or six years old, and experienced physical violence, including whippings, from that time.
 Having escaped and fled to Philadelphia, she led hundreds of slaves to freedom along the Underground Railroad and served as a scout, a nurse and a spy in the Union forces during the Civil War.
 In later life she spoke out for women’s suffrage, giving speeches in favour of women’s right to vote.
 Her bravery and generosity of spirit has continued to inspire generations of Americans.

-Malala in 2014Malala Youafzai (born 1997) is a Pakistani campaigner who from an early age spoke out publicly against the activities of the Taliban as they tried to suppress girls’ education in her homeland.
+Malala in 2014Malala Yousafzai (born 1997) is a Pakistani campaigner who from an early age spoke out publicly against the activities of the Taliban as they tried to suppress girls’ education in her homeland.
 Malala’s efforts to protect girls’ education—appearing on television and writing blogs—led the Taliban to issue death threats against her and her family.
 On 9th October 2012, a masked gunman attacked the 15-year-old Malala, shooting her in the head.
-She survived the assassination attempt, and has since received numerous prizes and accolades for her work promoting the rights of girls and women all over the world.
+She survived the assassination attempt, and has since received numerous prizes, including the 2014 Nobel Peace Prize, and accolades for her work promoting the rights of girls and women all over the world.